 Breathe evenly, in a smooth rhythm.
 This relaxes you and helps you feel grounded.

 If it helps, you can count your breaths to help you keep the rhythm even.
 (As in "In 1-2-3-4-5, Out 1-2-3-4-5.)

 After you've got the rhythm smooth and even, slow down the exhale in comparison to the inhale, to super-charge the relaxation response.
 Aim to work up to exhaling about twice as long as you inhale.
 Long exhalations communicate with your nervous system, underscoring the message that it’s OK to relax.

 Once again, if it helps, you can count to help you keep the proportion about right.
 (As in, "In 1-2-3-4-5-6, Out 1-2-3-4-5-6-7-8-9-10-11-12, or whatever is comfortable for you.
 Keeping it comfortable is crucial -- longer isn't better if it makes you uncomfortable.
 Do this for at least a couple of minutes.

 Note: If you start to feel dizzy or faint, just return to your normal breathing for a while.

-Create Some Calm For Yourself: Dr. Weil's 4-7-8 Breathing Technique
+Create Some Calm For Yourself: Dr. Weil's 4-7-8 Breathing Exercise

 Here's another technique of patterned breathing that is a great stress reducer.
-Dr. Andrew Weil teaches this easy and effective breathing technique.
+Dr. Andrew Weil teaches this easy and effective breathing exercise.